structurizr/dsl/docs/language-reference.md

 - Lines are processed in order.
 - Tokens must be separated by whitespace, but the quantity of whitespace/indentation isn't important.
 - Keywords are case-insensitive (e.g. you can use `softwareSystem` or `softwaresystem`).
-- Double quote characters (`"..."`) are optional when a property contains no whitespace.
+- Double quote characters (`"..."`) are optional when a property/expression contains no whitespace.
 - Opening curly brace symbols (`{`) must be on the same line (i.e. the last token of the statement, not on a line of their own).
 - Closing curly brace symbols (`}`) must be on a line of their own.
 - Opening/closing braces are only required when adding child content.